reedhedges/AMRISim/README.md

 ### ROS1

-ROS1 "melodic" is expected to be installed in `/opt/ros/melodic`, or, ROS1 must be installed on the system from Ubuntu repositories using `apt`.
+ROS1 "noetic" is expected to be installed in `/opt/ros/noetic`, or, ROS1 must be installed on the system from Ubuntu repositories using `apt`.

 If you will be doing general ROS1 development on the same system, it is